celinazan/Project-Group-27/README.md

 Design a page for adding info to spells the user has learned

-Fix so that users chosen house is saved and displayed on the sorted page

 Make a function to randomize house, exists in the API!

 Figure out how to make a unique background for the spells and people pages

 Place the spells, learned spells etc cards in a square like in the sketch

 Fix so that houses are saved even after re-sorting ELIAS

+Make icons for houses clickable to display the members of that house